Can Laser Eye Surgery ruin your eyesight?

 Can Laser Eye Surgery make you go blind?

-Anything that involves lasers and eyes is bound to stir up worry, but realistically, the chance of loosing vision in just one eye a result of Laser Eye Surgery is about the same odds you have of dying in a plane crash—roughly 1 in 5 million.
+Anything that involves lasers and eyes is bound to stir up worry, but realistically, the chance of loosing vision in just one eye as a result of Laser Eye Surgery is about the same odds you have of getting struck by lightning twice—roughly 1 in 5 million.

 Expert laser eye surgeon Mr Glenn Carp sheds a bit more light on the matter in the short video below: